18-25 and want to learn to navigate? Check out our special courses for young people - Going the Extra Mile

 Navigation is an essential skill for anyone who intends going into the Scottish hills and mountains, whether you enjoy long walks through the glens or getting on the high tops and Munros.
 Mountaineering Scotland runs a number of one-day navigation courses every year to help you learn the skills you need to find your way around the hills with confidence, even in poor visibility.

-Low level navigation.
-(Fitness grade 1) This is an entry level course delivered primarily in woodland close to Drymen.
-It is suitable for people who are new to walking and would prefer a more relaxed approach.
-This course will be delivered 'on track', involving a maximum distance of 8km and maximum ascent of 200m.
+Suitable for people who are new to walking and would prefer a more relaxed approach.
+This course will be delivered 'on track/path'.

-Hill navigation.
-(Fitness grade 2) This course is for people who are fit enough to enjoy days out on the hills and high tops, but would prefer to train on terrain that is not too physically demanding.
-The courses are run in the Ochils, Moffat Hills and Pentland Hills.
+For people who are fit enough to enjoy days out on the hills and high tops, but would prefer to train on terrain that is not too physically demanding.
 At times the course will be off track on the open hillside.
-Maximum distance 12km and maximum ascent 600m.

 You will need to be equipped for a day out on the hill with food and drink, boots, gaiters, waterproof jacket and over trousers, warm hat and gloves.
 Maps, map cases and compasses will be provided.
 Please note a charge will apply for any map cases or compasses damaged or not returned at the end of the course.